 - Literature - Read, analyze, and research texts and writers in American, British, and other world literature as you develop critical thinking and communication skills.

-- Professional and Technical Writing - Prepare for various careers in communication as you learn about current communication technology and its various uses.
+- Technical Communication and Rhetoric Emphasis - Prepare for various careers in communication as you learn about current communication technology and its various uses.

 Students attending one of USU's Statewide Campuses can complete the English Teaching emphasis or the General English major option.
 Students planning to complete the Creative Writing, Professional/Technical Writing, or Literature emphases must attend classes at the Logan Campus.